 Transfer students who have not completed a college-level writing course at a US college (or have received a grade below a C in the course) are also required to submit scores from one of these exams.

-The test-optional policy is in place for students applying for spring 2022, fall 2022 and spring 2023.
-Therefore, at this time, we encourage juniors to plan to take the SAT or ACT to submit as part of their fall 2023 application.
+The test-optional policy is in place for students applying through 2023.
+Therefore, at this time, we encourage students to plan to take the SAT or ACT to submit as part of their fall 2024 application.